• Skip to primary navigation

 Sous Vide Bacon And Gruyère Egg Cups

-Sous Vide Bacon and Gruyère Egg Cups are amazingly delicious, easy to make, and quite versatile.
-With their velvety texture, they’re perfect for an elegant breakfast, light brunch, or a take-along breakfast.
+Sous Vide Bacon and Gruyère Egg Cups are amazingly delicious, easy to make, and versatile.
+Their velvety texture makes them perfect for an elegant breakfast, light brunch, or take-along breakfast.
 In addition, they can be refrigerated and reheated with no loss of flavor.4 large eggs

 Ingredients